Pintta/Broken-TrafficLights/README.md

-## This is Natural Traffic Lights for QBCore Framework.
+## This is Natural Traffic Lights

+Support: QBus, QBCore